awslabs/aws-athena-query-federation/athena-oracle/README.md

 ```
 default         Default connection string.
 Required.
 This will be used when a catalog is not recognized.
-ssl             SSL.
-Required.
-Based on this flag connection will be encrypted over ssl.
 ```

 These handlers support one database instance and must provide `default` connection string parameter.
 All other connection strings are ignored.